chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, some people have many teachers, and one of them must be the incarnation of Buddhas and Bodhisattvas; some people have only one teacher, so this teacher must be the incarnation of Buddhas and Bodhisattvas.

-When our karma is very heavy, when we look at the guru, we will feel that it is very ordinary, and even see that the guru has many shortcomings and Dharmaults; when half of the karma has been eliminated, we can see the guru's many merits; when most of the karma has been eliminated, we have truly entered the path.
-Or when you attain bodhicitta, you see your guru as a bodhisattva; when you reach a bodhisattva in the eighth ground, you see your guru as the incarnation of a Buddha or deity; when you reach a tenth-level bodhisattva, you see your guru as the Buddha’s sambhogakaya.
+When our karma is very heavy, when we look at the guru, we will feel that he is very ordinary, and even see that the guru has many shortcomings and faults; when half of the karma has been eliminated, we can see the guru's many merits; when most of the karma has been eliminated, we have truly entered the path.
+Or when you attain bodhicitta, you see your guru as a bodhisattva; when you reach the level of a bodhisattva of the eighth ground, you see your guru as the incarnation of a Buddha or deity; when you reach a tenth-level bodhisattva, you see your guru as the Buddha’s Sambhogakaya.

 Therefore, we should now consider our root guru, as well as all lineage masters, to be all Buddhas and Bodhisattvas.